 Is the Disney Aulani luau worth it?

 We were glad we followed our insider tips and dressed up in some fun Hawaiian wear.
-I don’t think I saw any guests who hadn’t!
+I don’t think we saw any guests who hadn’t!

-If you’ve never been to a luau before, we highly recommend starting with Ka Wa’a.
+If you’ve never been to a luau before and you’ll be staying at or near Aulani, I highly recommend starting with Ka Wa’a.

 I hope this Disney Aulani luau review helped you decide whether to go or not – and perhaps I’ll see you there in the future!